HL7/davinci-ecdx/input/pagecontent/burden-reduction.md

 ### Introduction

+The Da Vinci Burden Reduction Implementation Guides (IGs), [Da Vinci Coverage Requirements Discovery (CRD)], [Da Vinci Documentation Templates and Rules (DTR)], and [Da Vinci Prior Authorization Support (PAS)], support an integrated workflow to enable automated submission of required documentation and prior authorization from EHR and payer systems respectively.
 In [Da Vinci Prior Authorization Support (PAS)], a final decision is expected to be generated immediately and automatically in most cases.
 However, a payer may request additional information (aka attachments) from the Provider to support a prior authorization request.
 See the [Request for Additional Information] section in the PAS Implementation Guide.

 ### Differences between PAS and CDex